Zhendong-Wang/Thompson-Sampling-via-Local-Uncertainty/README.md

 # Thompson Sampling via Local Uncertainty

 This repo corresponds to the *[Thompson Sampling via Local Uncertainty](https://arxiv.org/pdf/1910.13673.pdf)* paper, published in
 [ICML](https://icml.cc/) 2020.
-We provide a benchmark to test decision-making algorithms for contextual-bandits.
-In particular, the current library implements a variety of algorithms (many of them based on approximate Bayesian Neural Networks and Thompson sampling), and a number of real and syntethic data problems exhibiting a diverse set of properties.
+We propose a new probabilistic modeling framework for Thompson sampling, where local latent variable uncertainty is used to sample the mean reward.
+We implemented our algorithms LU-Gauss/SIVI based on the [benchmark](https://github.com/tensorflow/models/tree/master/research/deep_contextual_bandits)

 It is a Python library that uses [TensorFlow](https://www.tensorflow.org/).